 Given how introverted Zhang Yiming is, this may just be his last public speech ever.
 I’ve bolded noteworthy phrases and passages throughout this translation.
 It’s a long speech but worth your time.
 I hope you enjoy reading it.

-Just like previous years, I would like to share with you what happened in the past year and some of my feelings about the company.
+Just like in previous years, I would like to share with you what happened in the past year and some of my feelings about the company.
 These feelings come from life and work, and from communication with colleagues.
 First of all, a brief review of the past year.

 Our overall business growth rate is still very fast, and we have made some breakthroughs in new directions.
 We have also done a lot of things in corporate social responsibility (CSR), including fighting against the pandemic, so this is the inaugural year of our global CSR efforts.
 We hope that in the new year, we can continue to refine our business and continue to consider social responsibility as one of our business goals to serve society well.